 Note: This technique is commonly used in cold climates or when the plasterers lack sufficient experience to undertake water washing.
 It is easier to do but can produce a less uniform finish.
-Use this technique when applying the Quartz Series.

 - 1. After troweling, allow the plaster to fully set up.
 This may take anywhere from one to a few hours or overnight, depending on local jobsite conditions. - 2.
 Begin acid washing by using a 25% solution of Muriatic Acid (higher concentrations may be needed for stubborn areas) and water to remove the cement film that may remain on the surface.
 Increase the concentration of the acid solution as needed.
 Proper safety equipment must be worn at all times.
 Begin washing the bowl first and work up to the shallow end.
 Following this procedure will minimize "rivers" or streaks on the floor.
 Acid wash walls and steps last.
 Do not allow acid wash solution to puddle in the bowl area.
-Use a sump pump to constantly discard the run off after it is diluted and neutralized. - 3.
-The use of an acid wash additive to reduce fumes and ensure uniform coverage is highly recommended.
+Use a sump pump to constantly discard the run off after it is diluted and neutralized. - The use of an acid wash additive to reduce fumes and ensure uniform coverage is highly recommended.
 Neutralize and discard the wash solution according to local requirements.
-Neutralize acid remaining on the Diamond Brite with Soda Ash and water to avoid discoloration.
+Neutralize acid remaining on the River Rok with Soda Ash and water to avoid discoloration.